samiksha-khare/crypto-real-time-analysis-using-kafka/README.md

 ## 📄 Project Overview

-This project focuses on real-time cryptocurrency data analysis using **Apache Kafka**, **MongoDB**, and **Python** for data visualization.
+This project focuses on real-time cryptocurrency data analysis using **Apache Kafka**, **MongoDB**, and **Streamlit** for data visualization.
 The system fetches live cryptocurrency data from the CoinCap public [API](https://api.coincap.io/v2/assets), processes it using Kafka, stores it in MongoDB, and visualizes the data to observe price fluctuations over time.

 ## 🛠️ Architecture
 The project follows a **Producer-Consumer** pattern: